repalash/threepipe/README.md

   - [HDRiGroundPlugin](#hdrigroundplugin) - Add support for ground projected hdri/skybox to the webgl background shader.
   - [VirtualCamerasPlugin](#virtualcamerasplugin) - Add support for rendering virtual cameras before the main one every frame.
   - [EditorViewWidgetPlugin](#editorviewwidgetplugin) - Adds an interactive ViewHelper/AxisHelper that syncs with the main camera.
+  - [Object3DWidgetsPlugin](#object3dwidgetsplugin) - Automatically create light and camera helpers/gizmos when they are added to the scene.
+  - [Object3DGeneratorPlugin](#object3dwidgetsplugin) - Provides UI and API to create scene objecs like lights, cameras, meshes, etc.
   - [Rhino3dmLoadPlugin](#rhino3dmloadplugin) - Add support for loading .3dm files
   - [PLYLoadPlugin](#plyloadplugin) - Add support for loading .ply files
   - [STLLoadPlugin](#stlloadplugin) - Add support for loading .stl files